-Most merchants are unable to accept cryptocurrencies or cryptographic tokens without third-party payment processor due to unique way blockchain networks process transactions, which is conceptually different from traditional electronic payment infrastructures such as payment cards or Paypal.
-Although the overall concept of plastic card payments may have been outdated, there are technologies developed around them that have accumulated enormous amounts of merchant experience and user trust which cannot be abandoned overnight.
+Most merchants are unable to accept cryptocurrencies without utilizing a third-party payment processor due to unique way blockchain networks process transactions., That process is conceptually different from traditional electronic payment systems.
+Despite some flaws of the traditional electronic payment systems face, technologies developed around them that have accumulated enormous amounts of merchant experience and user trust.
 Those technologies include real-time authorization protocols and smart cards.

 There are several major differences between the ways traditional and cryptographic payment systems handle transactions, which in most cases make cryptographic payment systems less attractive for merchants and/or consumers.
-Here is the list of technical limitations and business flaws of the existing cryptographic payment systems comparing to traditional electronic payments:
+Here is the list of some of the technical limitations and business flaws of the existing cryptographic payment systems comparing to traditional electronic payments systems: